 Young Parents.
 If you are just starting out a family you may want to consider term life insurance with a conversion option if you are on a thin budget and your primary concern is income replacement.

 Alternatively, consider setting up a cash value life insurance policy with a term rider to get the needed death benefit coverage but with the benefits of cash value life insurance.

 New Business Owners.
 One of the main issues new business owners run into is cash flow.
 One way to keep initial costs low would be to choose convertible term life insurance initially.

 Small Business/SBA Loans.
 Many small business loans and SBA loans require that the person taking out the loan have some sort of life insurance in place.
 The proceeds from the death benefit are collaterally assigned to the bank, with the remainder going to a named beneficiary.

 Why Convert Your Term Life Insurance

-Without recapping our many articles highlighting the amazing benefits of cash value life insurance, we will still provide 6 benefits to converting your term policy.
+Without recapping our many articles highlighting the amazing benefits of cash value life insurance, we will provide 6 benefits to converting your term policy.

-If your estate is subject to a state death tax, or it exceeds the 2017 federal estate tax limit, having permanent coverage to help pay the tax bill is essential for passing your estate on to your heirs.
+If your estate is subject to a state death tax, or it exceeds the federal estate tax limit, having permanent coverage to help pay the tax bill is essential for passing your entire estate on to your heirs.